fi4cr/fi4cr.com-private/README.md

 - **Custom Cover Art**: Unique, AI-generated abstract artwork for each collection.
 - **YouTube Integration**: Embeds YouTube videos seamlessly using the IFrame API.
 - **Random Autoplay**: Automatically selects a random track on load and on playlist switch.
+- **Smart Sorting**: Playlists are dynamically sorted by track count to highlight the most complete collections.
+- **Fallback Art**: Graceful degradation to a default abstract cover (`cover_default.png`) if a specific genre cover is missing.

+## Album Art Prompts

+The album art is generated using the following prompt template:
+> A cool, abstract, text-free album cover for '[Genre Name]'.
+[Visual Descriptors].
+High quality.
+No text.

 ## Tech Stack